-“Imagine being able to put on a VR headset and be right in the middle of an osprey feeding its chicks,” says Peter.
+“Imagine being able to put on a VR headset and be right in the middle of an osprey feeding its chicks,” says Dobson.

 The RSPB hopes to deploy more cameras in its reserves and broadcast the footage to more platforms in the future.
 The organisation is also working with Microsoft AI to develop a camera that can identify species of birds.

 New camera and networking technologies have drastically upgraded what were once just simple camera traps, enabling livestreaming of HD and 4K video from even the most remote locations.
 Scientists and organisations like the RSPB are using these to draw attention to research and conservation efforts, while fulfilling the human need to get up close and personal with animals in the wild.